kubermatic/docs/content/kubermatic/v2.13/installation/install_kubermatic/_installer.en.md

 Using the installer is the recommended way of installing Kubermatic into your cluster.
 It provides a simple web wizard for configuration and automates the installation of all required components.

+{{% notice note %}}
+At the moment you need to be invited to get access to Kubermatic's Docker registry before you can try it out.
+Please [contact sales](mailto:sales@loodse.com) to receive your credentials.
+{{% /notice %}}

 ## Quickstart

 The installer is available via Docker and can be run by